 His stint with the Lethbridge Maple Leafs took him to a 1951 World Hockey Championship in Paris, France, which they won with Stan being the leading scorer.
 Stan played many sports, including basketball, golf, track, bowling and soccer as well as baseball, softball and hockey.
 Not only did he excel in playing sports, but for 25 years Stan was Publicity Director of Maple Leaf Gardens and the Toronto Maple Leafs hockey team.

-He wrote several books, notably The Leafs: the First Fifty Years, Maple Leaf Gardens: Fifty Years of History, and Red Kelly, The Polish Pope.
-Stan’s outstanding contributions got him elected to the Saskatchewan Sports Hall of Fame, the Alberta Hall of Fame and the British Ice Hall of Fame.
+He wrote nine books, notably The Leafs: the First Fifty Years, Maple Leaf Gardens: Fifty Years of History, Red Kelly, and The Polish Pope.
+Stan’s outstanding contributions got him elected to the Saskatchewan Sports Hall of Fame and the Alberta Sports Hall of Fame.

 Since the mid 1950s, Linus Westberg served not only as a local, provincial, national and international sportscaster, but as a promoter of sports.
 Known for his colourful reporting, Linus worked diligently to promote young athletes through such programs as Minor Sports Night, a local television programs featuring young athletes, and through coaching minor hockey.
 Linus was involved with the Yorkton Cardinals baseball team, was a long time announcer for the Terrier hockey games and served on the Terrier executive for many years.